KieraAllen/school_2005/README.md

 * Fork this Repository
 * Clone your forked repo
-* Complete the activity Below
+* Complete the activity below
 * Push your solution to your repo
 * Submit a Pull Request from your repo to this repo
     * Put your name in your PR!